Holding The Tension Of Opposites: why the way to solve our problems often isn't what we expect.

 “…all the greatest and most important problems of life are fundamentally insoluble…They can never be solved, but only outgrown.” – C. G. Jung

 What we often fail to appreciate is that the tension we encounter in this kind decision making is, in essence, a creative force - one that has the potential to bring renewal into our lives.
-More than that, this tension of the opposites, as Jung called it, is in fact a necessary pre-condition for real transformation to occur.
-It's how we grow.
-If we are able to hold the tension, rather than rushing to choose one option or the other, there is the potential for something new to emerge.
-This third possibility could be an idea, an image, a feeling, a fresh way of understanding the world, or a new way of inhabiting it.
+More than that, this tension of the opposites, as Jung called it, can in fact be a necessary pre-condition for real transformation to occur - it's how we grow.
+If we are able to hold the tension, rather than rushing to choose one option over the other, there is the potential for something new to emerge.
+This third possibility could be an idea, an image, a feeling, a fresh way of understanding our situation, or a new way of inhabiting it.
 Its arrival on the scene resolves our dilemma in a way that transcends the need to choose one side over another.

 The failure to engage with the tension of opposites in a way that leads to creative outcomes has big implications in the wider world.
 In the era in which we currently find ourselves it’s easy to observe how, as the future of the world appears increasingly uncertain and less secure, people have a tendency to become more divided in their thinking around all kinds of issues: religion, politics, national borders and identity, personal opinions even…all of these have become fertile ground for the rise of fundamentalism.
 As the sense of uncertainty grows in people, so does the tendency to seek the security of black and white ideas.
 Increasingly, it seems we don’t have the stomach for occupying the spaces in between which, in reality, contain many different shades of grey.